Learn what an acting audition is and how to prepare for your next audition as an aspiring actor.

 2. Make several copies of your headshot and resume

 Typically, you need to hand out one copy of your headshot and acting resume to the casting director, but it is better to be prepared for the unexpected.
-Take along extra copies just in case other people want a copy or in case they lose your headshot before your audition.
+Take along extra copies just in case other people want a duplicate or in case they lose your headshot before your audition.

 3. Give yourself plenty of time

 It would not be in your best interest to schedule multiple things on the day of your audition.
 For example, don’t make appointments for the nail salon, stylist, or dentist.
 Give yourself time to prepare, relax, and get to your audition on time.
-You should try to arrive to your audition thirty minutes early, so you have time to look over the material, fill out any forms, and touch yourself up.
+You should try to arrive at your audition thirty minutes early, so you have time to look over the material, fill out any forms, and touch yourself up.

 4. Ask for a copy of the script